IsaacTalb/OllaSeek-Chat-Local/README.md

 1. [Node.js](https://nodejs.org/) installed on your system
 2. [Ollama](https://ollama.ai/) installed and running locally
 3. The DeepSeek-R1 model installed in Ollama
+4. [Git](https://git-scm.com/downloads/) installed and check in terminal with this command line: git --version

 ## Ollama Installation